RonitaM/Book-to-Shop/README.md

  4. Once completed, run the spring boot app
  5. To run the react app, go the location src/main/webapp/reactjs and enter the command "npm start"
  6. Then go to http://localhost:3000/ you will get the page.
+ 7. To check the high-level design of the system go to Frontend > Screenshots
+ 8. To check the database design go to Backend > Jnaapti
+ 9. For the mysql file, which *must* be run on your mysql terminal before running the project go to Backend > MySQL